 - Always cook food for the shortest cooking time recommended.
 Check to see how the food is cooking.
-If needed, touch ADD MINUTE while the oven is operating or after the cooking cycle is over (see the "Using add minute" section). - Stir, turn over, or rearrange the food being cooked about halfway through the cooking time for all recipes.
+If needed, touch ADD MINUTE after the cooking cycle is over (see the "Using ADD MINUTE" section). - Stir, turn over, or rearrange the food being cooked about halfway through the cooking time for all recipes.
 This will help make sure the food is evenly cooked. - If you do not have a cover for a dish, use wax paper, or microwave-approved paper towels or plastic wrap.
 Remember to turn back a corner of the plastic wrap to vent steam during cooking.